 Have you ever been to Greenwich?
 Nope, not Greenwich, Connecticut!
 And no, not Greenwich Village in New York.
-But, Greenwich England.
+But, Greenwich Village London.
 As in Greenwich Mean Time?!

-Greenwich might not be on your radar yet as somewhere to go when you visit London, but it should be!
+Greenwich Village London might not be on your radar yet as somewhere to go when you visit London, but it should be!
+So, just which part of London is Greenwich in?
 Located on the South-east side of London, Greenwich is connected to other areas in and around London through the docks.
 An easy and very enjoyable way to get to Greenwich from London is by boat.
 And, while the trip does take about an hour, it’s a beautiful trip so you won’t mind the time!

 Whether you go by boat or by rail, Greenwich is easily accessible!
 We were fortunate enough to be staying in Greenwich during our visit to London.
-There are many reasons that you’ll want to visit Greenwich!
+There are many reasons that you’ll want to visit Greenwich Village in London!

-- If you happen to be a fan of maritime history ~ Greenwich England is the place for you!
+- If you happen to be a fan of maritime history ~ Greenwich Village is the place for you!

 - Or, if you love beautiful gardens ~ Greenwich is the place for you!

-- If you enjoy good food and a vibrant market ~ Greenwich is definitely the place for you!
+- If you enjoy good food and a vibrant market ~ Greenwich Village London is definitely the place for you!

 - Or maybe, if you want to see a lovely English village ~ yep, Greenwich is it!